JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 [30] Add animations for thrown items breaking
 [31] Scale thrown items to give the appearance of arc [39] Fix attack animation looping forever
+[40] Update server item generation to use client item class

 ##Resolved Issues##
 [1] Create database schema to hold items and player inventories